 For-credit Bar Preparation Courses

-Chapman University School of Law offers two separate and distinct for-credit bar preparation courses: Select topics in American law, and legal analysis workshop.
+The Fowler School of Law offers two separate and distinct for-credit bar preparation courses: Select topics in American law, and legal analysis workshop.

 Select topics in American law, taught by Professor Mainero, is a survey of all essay subjects covered by the California Bar Exam, and reviews both the substantive law and methods for successfully writing essay examinations in the most commonly tested topics within each of those subjects.
 There, students will review at least one major essay subject per week, in lecture format, and will complete and review two practice essays per week in each subject.
-This course is open to all Chapman University School of Law students.
+This course is open to all Chapman University Fowler School of Law students.

 Supplemental Bar Preparation Program